ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 The TCG uses the following terminology:

-* Device Manufacuter
+* Device Manufacturer
 * Attester ("device under attestation")
 * Verifier (Network Management Station)
-* "Explicit Attestation" is the TCG term for a static (platform) statement.
+* "Explicit Attestation" is the TCG term for a static (platform) attestation
-* "Implicit Attestation" is the TCG term for a session statement.
+* "Implicit Attestation" is the TCG term for a session attestation
 * Reference Integrity Measurements (RIM), which are signed my device manufacturer and integrated into firmware.
 * Quotes: measured values (having been signed), and RIMs
 * Reference Integrity Values (RIV)
-* devices have a Initial Attestation Key (IAK), which is provisioned at the same time as the IDevID.
+* devices have a Initial Attestation Key (IAK), which is provisioned at the same time as the IDevID {{ieee802-1AR}}
 * PCR - Platform Configuration Registry (deals with hash chains)

 The TCG document builds upon a number of IETF technologies: SNMP (Attestation